ohir/here/README.md

 Package here provides three debug printer functions: Dump, Printf, and If.

-When used direct, those functions write to the os.Stderr.
-If guarded by the Verbose function, they can write to any io.StringWriter provided, or be turned off (substituted with a noop versions).
+When used direct, those functions write to the os.Stderr; if guarded by the Verbose function they can write to any io.StringWriter provided or be turned off (substituted with a noop versions).
 It is possible to simultanously have many sets of Here printers - each set writing to distinct destination.

 ``` go